Improving Random Forests by Smoothing: Smoothing Function Estimates

-While the following analysis is made using this relatively simple model, we believe that it to be useful as it provides us with a representation of the local behaviour of a decision tree, in the sense that once a cut has been made, choosing the next split-point to split the leaf is equivalent to fitting a decision stump to the reduced set of data in the leaf.
-We note that such a stump model is similar to the one used in previous work analysing split points~\cite{banerjee2007confidence}; however, our results, while less general, are much more accessible as the sampling distribution derived in~\cite{banerjee2007confidence} is implicitly defined through a maximisation problem over a Brownian motion process.
-With this in mind, let $x_1,\ldots,x_n$ denote a sample of random design points, and let $x_{\sup} = \sup_i \{ x_i : g(x_i)=0\}$ and $x_{\inf} = \inf_i \{ x_i : g(x_i)=1\}$ be the largest and smallest design points that separate the two pieces of $g(x)$.
-A standard least-squares estimate for $b$ is $\hat{b}(x_1,\ldots,x_n) = (x_{\sup}+x_{\inf})/2$, i.e., the mid-point between these two samples.
-We have the following result regarding the asymptotic distribution of $\hat{b}$. \\
+Though it is very simple, this model captures the local behaviour of a decision tree, in the sense that splitting a leaf in the typical top-down tree induction process is equivalent to fitting a decision stump to the reduced set of data in the leaf.
+A similar stump model was used in previous work analysing split points~\citep{banerjee2007confidence}; however, the following result, while less general, is more accessible, as the sampling distribution derived in~\citet{banerjee2007confidence} is only implicitly defined through a maximisation problem over a Brownian motion process.
+Specifically, we have the following result regarding the asymptotic distribution of $\hat{b}$ (proven in Sec.~\ref{sec:proof_thm1}). \\ \begin{theorem} Let $\hat{b}=\hat{b}(\bX, \by)$ be the break-point estimate defined in Eq.~\ref{eq:estimate_thm1} fitted to a sample $\bX$ of size $n$ from the uniform distribution on $(b-w, b+w)$ with deterministic labels $\by=(g(x_1),\dots, g(x_n))$ as defined in Eq.~\ref{eq:sampling_thm1}.
+Then,